Mikyo/metapattern.github.io/eyenetra_v3.md

 **Dan Johnson** | **Robin Waldroup** | **Caseysimone Cooper** *Art Direction*|*Research*|*Wunderkind*
 ---|---|---
 Daniel N. Johnson is a visual artist and avid traveler, whose curiosity for experiencing new cultures and learning new languages has led him to 35+ countries with camera and notebook in tow.
-Johnson's travel experiences were initially funded by work as a freelance art director and animator for various ad agencies in New York City, telling stories for brands and non-profit campaigns. | Robin received her MBA in Design Strategy where she refined her design and integrative thinking, sustainability and systems approach, finance, entrepreneurship, and generative leadership into a holistic strategic framework to create socially responsive, culturally relevant, and technologically appropriate solutions in business.| Caseysimone Cooper is an experience designer exploring the intersection of design practice and social science research.
+Johnson's travel experiences were initially funded by work as a freelance art director and animator for various ad agencies in New York City, telling stories for brands and non-profit campaigns. | Robin is a creative and analytical thinker.
+With background in psychology and cultural studies, she revels in the challenge of designing business solutions that create value in human terms.
+She has played strategic roles on founding teams for various social ventures, including Foundation for Sustainable Development, Impact Hub Bay Area, and the 5M Project.
+Robin received her MBA in Design Strategy from CCA | Caseysimone Cooper is an experience designer exploring the intersection of design practice and social science research.
 She brings intuitive and empirically informed attention to the design of digital and physical environments, products, and brands.

 #### Advisors ####